LaboratoireMecaniqueLille/crappy/docs/source/tutorials/getting_started.rst

 extreme solutions for the (very unlikely) situations when Crappy would become totally unresponsive...

-Starting from version 2.0.0, hitting CTRL+C to stop Crappy (i.e. raising :exc:`KeyboardInterrupt`) is also considered as an invalid behavior.
+Starting from version 2.0.0, hitting :kbd:`Control-c` to stop Crappy (i.e. raising :exc:`KeyboardInterrupt`) is also considered as an invalid behavior.
-**However**, unlike more aggressive methods, CTRL+C is still handled internally and **should lead to a proper termination of the Blocks**.
-As it might lead to unexpected behavior, and to deter users from using it, we chose to have CTRL+C raise an Exception once all the Blocks are correctly stopped.
+**However**, unlike more aggressive methods, :kbd:`Control-c` is still handled internally and **should lead to a proper termination of the Blocks**.
+As it might lead to unexpected behavior, and to deter users from using it, we chose to have :kbd:`Control-c` raise an Exception once all the Blocks are correctly stopped.
 This behavior can be tuned, see the :ref:`7.
 Advanced control over the runtime` section of the tutorials.
-The take-home message about CTRL+C is : **using CTRL+C to stop a** **script is fine in most cases but it is preferable to do otherwise, so it** **will by default raise an error even if everything went fine** !
+The take-home message about :kbd:`Control-c` is : **using :kbd:`Control-c` to stop a script is fine in most cases but it** **is preferable to do otherwise, so it will by default raise an error even if** **everything went fine** !

 Now that we know what are the forbidden and not recommended ways of stopping Crappy, let's review the 100% approved ones !
 As you should have noticed in the